Understanding Bible Covenants! Part 4 Israel’s New Husband

 Rom 3:19 Now we know that what things soever the law saith, it saith to them who are under the law: that every mouth may be stopped, and all the world may become guilty before God.

-Wow, these are powerful words when we apply them to Satan.
+Wow, these are powerful words when we apply them to Lucifer (Satan).
 In order to stop Satan’s mouth and cause him to be found guilty he must be put under the law.
 Are you still following this?
-The implication is given unless you are under the law, you cannot be found guilty and you will not face any punishment for your sin.
-I know God is a just God and in whatever He does, He does it in a fair and impartial legal way.
-God applies the same principles and requirements to everyone, everywhere, including Himself or He would be showing favoritism and we should know that He does not do that.
+The implication is given unless we are under the law, we cannot be found guilty and we will not face any punishment for our sin.
+I know that God is a just God and is just in whatever He does, He does everything in a fair and impartial legal way.
+He treats everyone the same.
+God applies the same principles and requirements to everyone and everywhere, including Himself or He would be showing favoritism and we should know that He does not do that.

 Is Israel in Covenant with Satan?

-I just gave you the foundation for why it was necessary to get Satan to be in covenant with the natural nation of Israel.
-Before that I also gave you several statements that Jesus made to Israel that would imply they were in covenant with Satan.
+We were just introduced to a basic foundation for why it was necessary to get Satan to be in covenant with the natural nation of Israel.
+Before that we saw Israel itself admitting they were in covenant with the realm of death and hell.
+Then we saw several statements that Jesus made to Israel that would imply they were in covenant with Satan.
 We can now continue to analyze if this is what the Bible says happened.
-I’ll do this by going back to some scriptures that I used in an earlier blog.
-But hopefully bring out some new information that will help us to see what God is saying on this subject of is Israel married to another man?
+I’ll do this by going back to some scriptures that we saw in a previous lesson.
+In the previous lesson we emphasized the aspects of Galatians 4 and how Israel has been cast out of God’s covenant never to return.
+But hopefully we will bring out some new emphasis to the information for us to see what God is saying on this subject of: “Is Israel remarried to another man”?

 Gal 4:22 For it is written, that Abraham had two sons, the one by a bondmaid, the other by a freewoman.

-If you recall this verse, you can see two women being referenced.
+If you recall this verse, you can see two women and two sons being referenced.
 The first woman is the bond woman and the other is said to be the free woman.
-Abraham is a type or pattern of God.
-These women are patterns of the wives in covenant with God.
-These woman represent two covenants as we will see in this next verse:
+This is the concept of slavery versus freedom.
+You may recall that slavery was a condition of being under the law.
+This would help us to understand that Lucifer was of the free woman.
+This meant Lucifer was not under any law.
+Abraham symbolizes a type or pattern of God the Father (Jehovah).
+It is essential to understand that these women represents patterns of two wives in covenant with God.
+I’ll say this again, these two woman represent two covenants as we will see in this next verse:

-Gal 4:24 Which things are an allegory: for these are the two covenants; the one from the mount Sinai, which gendereth to bondage, which is Agar.
+Gal 4:24 Which things are an allegory: for these are the two covenants (marriages); the one from the mount Sinai, which gendereth to bondage, which is Agar.

-You see in this verse that God says these two women are allegorical and represent a greater spiritual truth.
-In Biblical Allegory, God always uses a real historical natural occurrence to describe a parallel spiritual reality.
-Most of the time if you read this story in the Old Testament you would not have a clue how it relates to the spiritual truth.
+We can see in this verse that God says these two women are allegorical and represent a far greater spiritual truth.
+In Biblical Allegory, God always uses a real historical natural occurrence to describe a parallel unseen spiritual reality.
+Most of the time if we read this story in the Old Testament we would not have a clue how it relates to any spiritual truth.
 However, since God gives us a specific example of how He encoded this information into the Bible in these verses in Galatians, we can begin to understand how this is possible.
 This is a very tricky method that God has chosen to hide these spiritual mysteries in the Bible.
-The bond woman is said to be Hagar and she corresponds to the law given to Moses on Mt Sinai.
-So Hagar is in bondage to the law and she gives birth to a child after the flesh.
-Hagar is the natural nation of Israel and the earthly city of Jerusalem.
-This is in direct contrast to Sarah, the free woman who gives birth to the promised child after Hagar.
-Who do you think the promise child represents?
-Of course it is Jesus Christ, the risen savior.
-However, Hagar who represents the natural Israel, gives birth to Jesus of Nazareth the man after the flesh.
-But, Jesus Christ is also the firstborn from the dead.
-That would imply that Jesus Christ had two different mothers, one natural and one spiritual.
-These are very deep truths and very hard to see at first, simply because they are so new.
-Let’s continue in Galatians:

 Gal 4:25 For this Agar is mount Sinai in Arabia, and answereth to Jerusalem which now is, and is in bondage with her children.

-God reveals to us that this Hagar is a type or pattern of the Earthly Jerusalem, who is now in bondage with all of her children under the law.
-Israel continuously tries to keep the law and earn their salvation and have not realized that they are incapable of saving themselves.
-I also showed you earlier that Jesus declared that Satan was the father of these children.
+God just revealed to us that this Hagar is a type or pattern of the Earthly Jerusalem, who is now in bondage with all of her children under the law.
+Israel continuously tries to keep the law and earn their salvation by their works and have not realized that they are incapable of saving themselves.
+Remember we just read earlier that Jesus declared that Satan was the father of these natural children of Israel.
+Wow, that is so important.
 But, let’s continue with the next verse and look at Sarah:

 Gal 4:26 But Jerusalem which is above is free, which is the mother of us all.